 \$480,986 is requested to continue funding to provide staff with replacement information technology and adaptive equipment.

-\$100,000 of nonrecurring funds is requested in the Federal Rehabilitation Trust Fund to upgrade/replace the division's Case Management system, build infrastructure needed to support the system, and modernize and increase the division's communication, training, and customer support capabilities.
+Not requested for restoration is \$100,000 of nonrecurring funds to upgrade/replace the division's Case Management System, build infrastructure needed to support the system, and modernize and increase the division's communication, training and customer support capabilities.